wp-research-uk/safepathnet/_pages/home.md

   caption=img_caption %}

 ## Road test
 We evaluated our approach through a realistic simulator and tested it on a real SDV in both our private testing facility and on public roads.
-Results show that SafePathNet presents a better trade-off between comfort (discomfort braking, passiveness) and safety (collisions) and can be safely deployed in the real world.
+Results show that SafePathNet presents a better trade-off between comfort (discomfort braking, passiveness) and safety (collisions) and brings us another step closer to our goal of safe real-world autonomous driving.

 <div class="video-container mb-3">
   <iframe src="https://www.youtube-nocookie.com/embed/rLQXKcO20ck" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>